toposware/topos-builders-program/FAQ.md

 If you have been approved and accepted onto the Topos Builders Program you should be onboarded into a private support area in the [Topos Discord](https://discord.gg/zMCqqCbGMV).
 If you can't see the private channels, email [builders@toposware.com](mailto:builders@toposware.com).
 Or ping a DevRel in the open Topos Discord.

-### When is the project kick-off date / the Effective date?
+### When is the project kick-off date/the Effective date?
 When can I start my project?

 The Effective Date is the date on your Grant Agreement.
 The kick-off date is the start of the clock for your project timeline and milestone payment dates.
 The kick-off date is in your Grant Agreement in Exhibit A.